NewsLocal News

 TULSA, Okla. — Community involvement can be critical to an investigation, and that’s why the Tulsa Police Department is launching a new program to help fight crime.

-Surveillance videos often reveal what truly happened at the scene of a crime.
+Surveillance videos can reveal what happened at the scene of a crime.

-2 News did some digging and learned that the driver, Keiosha Rucker, is facing five counts of manslaughter and one count of driving under the influence.
+2 News learned that the driver, Keiosha Rucker, is facing five counts of manslaughter and one count of driving under the influence.

 “Our Ring camera on the back deck captured a portion of the accident involving the fire engine right here off of 41st street, and in that situation, that car was full of children.
 A really terrible and unfortunate thing,” said Wickert.

-The Tulsa Police Department is asking the public to participate in a camera registration program that will greatly enhance emergency preparedness.
+Now, the Tulsa Police Department is asking the public to participate in a camera registration program to enhance emergency preparedness.

-And even though the department will have to ask your permission to use your footage, Real Time Information Center Commander, Jacob Johnston said it’s a time saver having your camera registered.
+The department will ask permission to use your footage but Real Time Information Center Commander Jacob Johnston said it’s a time saver having your camera registered.

 People like Wickert said they are for the program.

-“If what I have in place can help our community, then I’m in favor of that, and I think with anything right, if there’s checks and balances, then why not,” said Wickert.
+“If what I have in place can help our community, then I’m in favor of that, and I think with anything right, if there’s checks and balances, then why not," Wickert said.

-We found posts on the Tulsa Police Department Facebook page who are worried about Big Brother.
+We found posts on the Tulsa Police Department Facebook page from people who are worried about overreaching surveillance.

 ‘”It really is allowing us the ability to communicate more rapidly with people.
-We’re not integrating with your cameras and so we don’t have access to the live video feed and we don’t have access to any of the video that you are collecting at your residence.
+We’re not integrating with your cameras, so we don’t have access to the live video feed, and we don’t have access to any of the video that you are collecting at your residence.
 What this allows us to do is for us to ask you help participate in the case,” said Johnston.

-If you would like to get your camera registered, visit www.tulsapolice.org and click on the resources tab and then click on register your camera.
+Register your camera through the Tulsa Police Department website— click on the resources tab and then click on register your camera.

-It’s free to do so for residences, however businesses will be charged a fee for the integration and installation of giving first responders access to your camera feed in case of an emergency.
+It’s free for homes; however, businesses will be charged a fee for the integration and installation of giving first responders access to their camera feed in case of an emergency.

 Stay in touch with us anytime, anywhere --